GrosSacASac/Shared-Worker-Example/README.md

-#Minimal shared worker example
+# Minimal Shared worker example

-This is a prototype only

-you can try it out locally:
+This is a demo to show how 1 tab can communicate with another via a Shared Worker

+## Try it

+ * Firefox
      * download this repository
+     * add audio.mp3 file (required)
+ * Chrome, Opera
+     * do the above plus
- * install node.js from http://nodejs.org/
+     * install node.js from https://nodejs.org/
      * open the node command line interface, go in the correct directory
      * `npm install`
      * `npm start`
- * add audio.mp3 file

-##Dependencies

-Express

-### References
+## References